 3/ Irie Bean Coffee Bar

 “Live, Love, Be Irie!” is the motto here.
 What’s not to love?
 The reggae-casual vibe attracts a host of regulars.
 The barista was actually complimenting her regulars while sharing what made the place special, when one of them piped up, “It’s our ‘Cheers’!”

 Irie Bean hosts events such as adult coloring night and Spanish conversation club.
-Don’t forget the live reggae music, a nod to this coffee shop’s name and motto.
+Not so surprisingly, the coffee shop also hosts live reggae music some nights.
 The backyard entices, with large picnic tables and hammock chairs.
-I could sit there for hours.
+So cozy.

 2310 S. Lamar Blvd. – Website

 Houndstooth Coffee downtown, housed in a cozy nook, believes in building community.
 The baristas greet each patron warmly and seem genuinely excited to bring water to my dog.
 The menu features a classic selection and the place is a hop, skip, and jump from the Texas State Capitol.
 So grab a drink and stroll the capitol grounds next time you have a free hour or so.

 401 Congress Ave. – Website

 Thai Fresh, on the coffee shop side, is quaint and relaxed.
 The ambiance is all coziness and the coffee is classic, but good.
 Time seems to slow down when you walk in, and you will more likely catch someone reading a book here versus clickety-clacking away at a computer or phone.
 Thai Fresh is well known for gluten-free food options.
 The gluten-free pastries are on point, and I have a friend who swears by the brunch chicken and waffles.